absmach/magistrala/docker/README.md

 docker-compose -f docker/addons/<path>/docker-compose.yml  up
 ```

-To pull docker images from a specific release you need to change the value of `MF_RELEASE_TAG` in `.env` before running these commands.
+To pull docker images from a specific release you need to change the value of `MG_RELEASE_TAG` in `.env` before running these commands.